-A similar partnership in Greater West Bench could help our PAC see their shade structure built because the benefit would serve both the students and the community.
+A similar partnership in Greater West Bench could help our PAC see its shade structure built because the benefit would serve both the students and the community.

-A significant advantage to partnership is the additional grants available for to leverage.
+A significant advantage to partnership is the additional grants available to leverage.

 Some of those opportunities are listed here.

-We also have the capacity within the RD administration services to take on the responsibility around bookings, risk management and client management, etc. Our goal is to not add any unnecessary burden or cost to the school or district.
+We also have the capacity within the RD administration services to take on the responsibility around bookings, risk management, client management, etc. We aim not to add any unnecessary burden or cost to the school or district.

 School District 67's core values are closely aligned with the values of the community of Greater West Bench.

-West Bench Elementary has always been an essential place for relationship-building amongst students, parents and families.
+West Bench Elementary has always been essential for relationship-building among students, parents and families.